techidaily/site-ai-editing-video/source/_posts/new-in-2024-how-to-apply-video-filters.md

 Finally, you may use the complete [Filmora](https://tools.techidaily.com/wondershare/filmora/download/) editor as previously mentioned when you've done editing the recorded video.
 When you want to submit your creative work right away to YouTube or another well-known website, click the Export option and choose the platform where you want to distribute your video clip.
 If you like, you may even make changes to the video before uploading it.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/jvwX82j3ci0?si=gAWoovjXgs3m1d7S" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Part 4\.
 Related FAQs

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/o-sRtqHdEYY?si=NMTMQVxJsUaoguqh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### How do you fade a clip to black?